MicrosoftDocs/xamarin-docs/docs/ios/watchos/app-fundamentals/screen-sizes.md

 ms.date: 03/17/2017
 ---

-# Working with Screen Sizes
+# Working with watchOS Screen Sizes in Xamarin

 Apple Watch is available in two screen sizes: